-&lt;sup>1 The 2024 budget includes an additional 26 new positions, including 20 regional specialists to complete the build-out of that program, one position for the Office of the Ombudsman, which is proposed to be established in 2023, and making permanent five Office of National Examination and Supervision positions previously authorized within the total NCUA staffing plan.
+1 The 2024 Staff Draft budget recommends an additional 22 new positions, including 17 regional specialists to complete the build-out of that program, one position for the Office of the Ombudsman, which is proposed to be established in 2023, and making permanent four Office of National Examination and Supervision positions previously authorized within the total NCUA staffing plan.

 Administrative Expenses.
-Administrative expenses increase by \$1.3 million in 2023, or 21.0 percent compared to 2022, for a budget of \$7.3 million.
+Administrative expenses increase by \$0.6 million in 2023, or 10.8 percent compared to 2022, for a budget of \$6.7 million.
 The increase to the administrative expenses budget category largely results from an increase in the need for supplies, materials, printing, and subscription expenses expected as employees return to onsite work in 2023.

 Contracted Services.
-The budget for contracted services increases by \$5.0 million in 2023, or 13.5 percent compared to 2022, for a total budget of \$41.5 million.
-This increase reflects a combination of inflationary pressures on the cost of contracted services and some additional initiatives described in more detail later in this document.
+The budget for contracted services increases by \$11.1 million in 2023, or 30.3 percent compared to 2022, for a total budget of \$47.6 million.2 About \$5 million of this increase is the result of a lower offset for 2023 than 2022 of unspent budget amounts from the prior year.
+The remaining \$6.1 million of the increase reflects a combination of inflationary pressures on the cost of contracted services and some additional initiatives described in more detail later in this document.